SoftwareAG/cumulocity-alarmapp/ios/README.md

 ## Build

-`Build` github worlflow creates an unsigned ipa as well as an Xcode Archive.
-The ipa file may be uploaded to the App Store or deployed to devices using a Mobile-Device-Management (MDM) solution.
+The `build-ios` GitHub workflow creates an unsigned `IPA` as well as an Xcode Archive.
+The `IPA` file can be uploaded to the App Store or deployed to devices using a Mobile-Device-Management (MDM) solution.

 The latest release can be found [here](https://github.com/SoftwareAG/cumulocity-alarmapp/releases/latest).

-> **This build can be distributed, but must be signed before deployed to devices.**
+**This build can be distributed, but must be signed before deployed to devices.**

 ## Code Sign